 CAT6A shielded F/UTP virtually eliminates the problem of ANEXT.
 The F indicates an outer overall foil shield that surrounds the four twisted pairs which eliminates any external alien crosstalk.
 When CAT6A cable is shielded, it tends to have a smaller cable diameter, whereas CAT6A UTP unshielded cable tends to have a larger cable diameter.
 This creates more of a distance between the individual cables and also in cabling bundles to eliminate any external alien crosstalk.

-Many cabling standards recommend CAT6A Ethernet cable for new builds, including TIA TSB 162 (for Wi-Fi), TSB 184-A (for PoE), TIA 1179 (for healthcare) and TIA 4966 (for education).
+Many cabling standards recommend CAT6A Ethernet network cable for new builds, including TIA TSB 162 (for Wi-Fi), TSB 184-A (for PoE), TIA 1179 (for healthcare) and TIA 4966 (for education).
 CAT6A cable specification is also covered in ANSI/TIA-568-D.2 (Balanced Twisted-Pair Telecommunications Cabling and Components Standard) published in July 2018.
 The standard defines 10-Gigabit data transmission over a 4-connector twisted-pair copper cable for a distance of 100 meters on CAT6A copper cabling.
 This ensures that the system is ready to support IEEE 802.3an, the IEEE standard for 10GBASE-T.

-CAT6A Ethernet cable is good choice for high bandwidth wireless, augmented reality, artificial intelligence or any other applications that require more than 1-gigabit Ethernet speeds.
+CAT6A Ethernet network cable is good choice for high bandwidth wireless, augmented reality, artificial intelligence or any other applications that require more than 1-gigabit Ethernet speeds.
 CAT6A cable is backwards compatible with CAT6 and CAT5e.

 CAT6A and CAT7 shielded twisted-pair cable both support 10 Gbps, and, in practice, perform identically, although CAT7 supports more bandwidth.
 CAT6A costs less and is less bulky than CAT7, so it is easier to terminate.
 CAT7 is constructed of S/FTP (screened/foiled twisted pair) cable, which has four individually shielded pairs and an outer screen braid around all four pairs.
 While CAT6A is ANSI/TIA 568 recognized, CAT7 is not as of this writing.
 CAT7, however, complies with ISO/IEC 11801.